 - Employer (if applicable)

 FAFSA (Free Application for Federal Student Aid)

-Please include a digital copy of page 1 including your FAFSA SAR (Student Aid Report) showing your name and address as verification and your EFC (Expected Family Contribution) rating.
-The scholarship committee uses this form as part of their financial review.
-Applicants are also given an opportunity to rebutt the results of their FAFSA in their application.
-Please understand that we realize this may not give a full and complete picture for the committee, but the decisions are based on the information included the application.
+- Please include a digital copy of page 1 including your FAFSA SAR (Student Aid Report) showing your name and address as verification and your EFC (Expected Family Contribution) rating.